Social security contributions

-The surcharge rate of 25%/37% shall not apply to capital gains arising on sale of equity share of a listed company or a unit of an equity oriented mutual fund or unit of business trust.
-The enhanced surcharge rates of 25%/37% shall also not apply to the income of foreign institutional investors (FIIs) arising from securities prescribed under the Income-tax Act.
+The surcharge rate of 25%/37% will not apply to capital gains arising on sale of equity share of a listed company or a unit of an equity oriented mutual fund or unit of business trust.
+The enhanced surcharge rates of 25%/37% will also not apply to the income of foreign institutional investors (FIIs) arising from securities prescribed under the Income-tax Act.

 For NRs, the basic exemption limit of INR 250,000 does not apply against the gains earned on sale of such shares/units.

 Tax liability on long-term capital gains can be reduced by taking benefit of exemptions provided in the Income-tax Act when gains/sale proceeds from the sale of the capital assets are reinvested into house property and/or prescribed investments.

 Short-term capital losses can be offset against any capital gains (long-term or short-term).
 Long-term capital loss can only be offset against long-term capital gains.
 Unabsorbed capital losses (short-term or long-term) can be carried forward for a maximum of eight years to be offset only against future capital gains as mentioned above.